Ellmau: Road links and transport

-Ellmau is well served by good roads, linked to the European road network.
+Ellmau is well served by roads, linked to the European road network.
 The village is located on the south side of the B178 road which bypasses the village, and travels east toward Sankt Johann in Tirol where it continues northeast to Lofer and Salzburg or joins the B170 south to Zell Am See and Carinthia.
 The B178 also runs west to Kufstein and Innsbruck.
 The nearest autobahn is at Kufstein and heads north to Germany and Munich and southwest to Innsbruck and Italy.

 The nearest main line railway stations are in Sankt Johann in Tirol, with services throughout Austria and beyond, and in Kufstein, with services to Germany and Italy.

 The nearest airports are Salzburg Airport and Innsbruck Airport which offer both scheduled and holiday charter flights around Europe and also inland flights.
 Munich Airport offers long haul flights to the United States of America and Asia, in addition to European flights.